Article I. Admissions

 Section 2.
 Admissions to the Department

-The department in which the student plans to study shall determine whether the student meets the qualifications for admission to graduate study in that particular department.
-In addition to other requested materials, the applicant shall provide the Office of Admission, via the online CAS system, a complete transcript of academic performance of work done at Howard and/or other institutions of higher education that the applicant has attended.
-Upon receipt of the completed application, the Office of Admission shall determine whether the student meets the general Graduate School admission requirements.
-The Office of Admission shall notify the department and shall request that the department evaluate the students’ credentials.
-The department shall communicate its decision to the Office of Admission, which will then communicate with the student.
+The department/program in which the student plans to study shall determine whether the student meets the qualifications for admission to graduate study in that particular department/program.
+In addition to other requested materials, the applicant shall provide the Office of Graduate and Professional Admissions, via the online CAS system, a complete transcript of academic performance of work done at Howard and/or other institutions of higher education that the applicant has attended.
+Upon receipt of the completed application, the Office of Graduate and Professional Admissions shall determine whether the student meets the general Graduate School admission requirements.
+The Office of Graduate and Professional Admissions shall notify the department/program and shall request that the department/program evaluate the students’ credentials.
+The department/program shall communicate its decision to the Office of Admissions, which will then communicate with the student.

-If an applicant is seeking admission into an M.D. / Ph.D. program, the individual must be accepted into both the College of Medicine and the Graduate School.
-The applicant must meet all criteria for acceptance into the College of Medicine and the Graduate School.
+If an applicant is seeking admission into an M.D. / Ph.D., master’s in Public Health/Social Work; and PharmD/Master’s in Public Health program, the individual must be accepted into both the College of Medicine, College of Pharmacy, School of Social Work, and the Graduate School.
+The applicant must meet all criteria for acceptance into the College of Medicine, the College of Pharmacy, the School of Social Work, and the Graduate School.
 Similarly, if an applicant is seeking admission into an interdisciplinary program or a graduate certificate program, the rules of admission for the Graduate School and participating units will apply.

 Section 3.
 Departmental Admissions Committee

-Each department shall have a Departmental Admissions Committee composed of Graduate Faculty members.
-This committee and other interested departmental faculty members shall scrutinize the credentials of applicants and make recommendations concerning admissions decisions.
-Departmental admission decisions are then submitted to the Graduate School.
-The Dean or the Dean’s designee will notify the applicant concerning the status of the application.
+Each department/program shall have an Admissions Committee composed of Graduate Faculty members.
+This committee and other interested departmental/program faculty members shall scrutinize and evaluate the credentials of applicants and make recommendations concerning admissions decisions.
+Admission decisions that may also include admission provisions and stipulations, are then submitted to the Office of Graduate and Professional Admissions.
+The department/program will notify the applicant concerning the status of the application.

 Section 4.
 Committee on Graduate Studies